Frequently Asked Questions about Neil's mural painting

 to check my schedule and availability.

 You offer discounts for local work.
 What area qualifies and how much is the discount?

 Do I qualify for the lower income discounts?

-By "local" I mean Ashburton, Totnes, Buckfastleigh, Newton Abbot and other parts of South Devon and Dartmoor (Less than 20 minutes drive away from Ashburton).
+By "local" I mean Ashburton, Totnes, Buckfastleigh, Newton Abbot and other nearby parts of South Devon and Dartmoor (Less than 20 minutes drive away from Ashburton).

 Do you offer discounts to anyone else?

 A simple guage is this: if you need to ask then you probably do qualify!
-Basically, if you find life a bit of a financial struggle, then I'll offer a discount up to 50%.
+Basically, if you find life a bit of a financial struggle, then I'll offer you a discount!

 Can you work abroad, for example in the USA?

-I also offer discounts of up to 50% to charities, schools, hospitals, care homes, youth groups etc, and local authorites.
+I also offer healthy discounts to charities, schools, hospitals, care homes, youth groups etc.